Tacoma General Hospital to open new birth center, expanded NICU

 The 16 private labor and delivery rooms include 12 Perinatal Special Care Unit rooms to provide long-term care for high-risk moms.
 Four large one-stop rooms offer space for labor, delivery, recovery and postpartum care.
 Those rooms include a hydrotherapy tub for pain management.
 Square feet: 16,701.

 Shelled space for future growth.
 Square feet: 17,073.

 Lobby for patients who are discharged, with a large covered carport across the street from Wright Park.
-Moms who will give birth are still admitted at the front of Tacoma General Hospital on Martin Luther King Jr. Way, which has free valet parking.
+Moms who will give birth are still admitted at the front of Tacoma General Hospital on Martin Luther King Jr. Way.
 Square feet: 12,474.